RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: The Dataset

 \subsection{Visual Instruction-Following Data}

 Visual instruction-following data plays a crucial role in finetuning multi-modal learning models~\cite{liu2024visual, bai2023qwen}.
-However, such data remains scarce in the context of robot design, hindering the development of domain-specific multi-modal models.
+However, such data remains scarce in the context of robot design, hindering the development of domain-specific multimodal models.
 To bridge this gap, we further leverage our curated data to construct a dedicated visual instruction-following dataset for robot design.
-In this data, each image is associated with a single or multiple question-answer pairs between User and Assistant, that interpret the visual content of the image.
+In this data, each image is associated with a single or multiple question-answer pairs between User and Assistant, which interpret the visual content of the image.

 Our visual instruction-following data construction process is designed to enhance reliability while ensuring scalability.
 First, we observe that several captions provide insufficient descriptions for the images.
-To enrich the textual content, we leverage an LLM to extract reference texts which are sentences mentioning the image in its respective document.
+To enrich the textual content, we leverage an LLM to extract reference texts that are sentences mentioning the image in its respective document.
 To mitigate LLM hallucination~\cite{zhang2023siren}, the extracted reference texts are validated by cross-checking them with the full text.
 Since LLMs are less prone to hallucination when processing short input~\cite{zhang2023siren}, we prompt the LLM to generate question-answer pairs based on the caption and validated reference texts.
-In the implementation, we experiment GPT-4o~\cite{openai2024chatgpt}, LLaMa 3.3 70B~\cite{meta2025llama33}, and Qwen2.5 72B~\cite{yang2024qwen2} and choose LLaMa 3.3 70B as our primary LLM, owing to the balance between affordability and the quality of generation.
+We invite 5 robotic engineers to manually verify 100 generations before processing the remaining data.
+In the implementation, we experiment with GPT-4o~\cite{openai2024chatgpt}, LLaMa 3.3 70B~\cite{meta2025llama33}, and Qwen2.5 72B~\cite{yang2024qwen2} and choose LLaMa 3.3 70B as our primary LLM, owing to the balance between affordability and the quality of generation.
 In addition, to ensure the reference text is extracted accurately, we only provide LLM with paragraphs that contain the image number.
 Fig.~\ref{fig:example-data} illustrates an example of the caption, reference text, and generated question-answer pairs.
-Overall, we construct approximately 1.3M question-answer pairs associated with the design images.
+We show more samples from our dataset in Fig.~\ref{fig:samples-vqa}.
+Overall, we construct approximately 1.3 million question-answer pairs associated with the design images.